Netflix: Development of original programming and distribution expansion (2013–2017)

 In October 2017, Netflix iterated a goal of having half of its library consist of original content by 2019, announcing a plan to invest $8 billion on original content in 2018.
-There will be a particular focus on films and anime through this investment, with a plan to produce 80 original films and 30 anime series.
 In October 2017, Netflix introduced the "Skip Intro" feature which allows customers to skip the intros to shows on its platform through a variety of techniques including manual reviewing, audio tagging, and machine learning.

 In November 2017, Netflix signed an exclusive multi-year deal with Orange Is the New Black creator Jenji Kohan.
 In November 2017, Netflix withdrew from co-hosting a party at the 75th Golden Globe Awards with The Weinstein Company due to the Harvey Weinstein sexual abuse cases.